-Classes: Tool Training classes do not provide significant practice with each tool, nor do they discuss any advanced techniques.
-To learn how to use the tools at anything other than an introductory level, please take a look at our long-form classes, workshops, and series, listed here.
+Classes: To learn how to use the tools at anything other than an introductory level, please take a look at our long-form classes, workshops, and series, listed here.

 Access to the equipment is restricted to Asylum members.
 Membership comes in a variety of different packages, ranging from single day memberships to monthly packages for weekends, weekdays, evenings & weekends, and unlimited 24/7 access.
 Memberships can be bought at the front desk of the Asylum during staffed hours.
 More information about membership types and prices is available here.

 Our inventory is constantly growing.
 If you have specific equipment- or inventory-related questions, please feel free to contact us.
 You can also take a look at our tool pages on our wiki, where handy things like manuals and parts lists are available for some of the equipment.